 This course covers the operational principles of basic engine systems and overhaul of automotive engines.
 Emphasis is on the proper use of precision measuring instruments and rebuilding tools, ability to locate and interpret engine specifications, engine diagnosis, and correct repair procedures.
-Pre- or coreq. - ASEP/AUTC/AUTO100.
 Additional course fees: \$10.00.

-Prerequisite: Pre- or coreq. - ASEP/AUTC/AUTO100.
+Prerequisite: Pre- or coreg. - ASEP/AUTC/AUTO100.
 Lecture/Lab Ratio: 3:2.